 We can also generate interesting descriptive graphs to illustrate how a variable might change over time.

+graph dot (mean) polity, over(year, descending)

+where “graph dot (mean)” means we want to make a graph dot of average values for “polity”.
+We then specify that we want these averages grouped by year, and want them to be sorted in descending order on the y-axis : “over(year, descending)”

 We see from the figure that the average polity score changes dramatically over time, with the greatest shifts occurring between 1989 and 1991 at the end of the Cold War.
 In fact, prior to 1989, the average polity score for countries was below 0, meaning countries on average were more autocratic than they were democratic.